lauralola/Recipes-for-calm/README.md

 # Testing

 * Testing was performed throughout the project.
-With new features added these were tested to ensure they were working as expected and if not debugging took place to try and recify the issue.
+With new features added these were tested to ensure they were working as expected and if not debugging took place to try and rectify the issue.

 ### Python Validation
 * Python testing was done using the CodeInstitue Heroku PEP8 validator to ensure there were no syntax errors in the project.
 All python files were entered into the online checker and no errors were found in any of the custom codes.